pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 puzzle solving time are noisy.
 Second, nodes are distributed around the planet and might disagree about the current time.
 Third, nodes might try to intentionally confuse the DAA by lying about the current time.
 Forth, timestamps in orphaned blocks cannot be used.
-To summarize, difficulty adjustment is a complex control problem with its own line of research.
+In short, difficulty adjustment is a complex control problem.
+It even has its own line of research.

-We observe that DA is quite orthogonal to consensus.
-In practice, proof-of-work protocols require a DAA but in theory we can get away without.
-Depending on the analysis, we either assume knowledge about the true hash-rate or we assume that the DAA does a perfect job.
+Luckily, DA is somewhat orthogonal to consensus.
+In practice, proof-of-work protocols require a DAA but in theory can often get away without.
+Depending on the analysis, we either assume that the true hash-rate is constant and known or we assume that the DAA does a perfect job.
 To support the latter, protocols designers have to specify what kind of growth the DAA should control for.
-In Bitcoin, the growth rate is measured in increase in block height per time.
+In Bitcoin, the growth rate equals increase in block height per time.
 Other protocols might choose a different metric.

-We specify that metric with a single function `progress` that maps a given block (tip of blockchain) to a scalar value.
+The protocol specification defines a single function `progress` that maps a given block (tip of blockchain) to a scalar value.
 The engineer implementing the protocol will contribute a DAA that controls for constant progress per time.
-The analyst might in some situations just assume constant progress per time.
+The analyst sometimes assumes constant progress per time.

 {{< code-figure >}}